 Let’s Cruise: Exploring Ha Long Bay on a Traditional Junk Boat

 It’s a beautiful day in Ha Long, Vietnam.
-The sky is not that clear and its quite windy but the cold weather made the trip more enjoyable.
-We board one of the junk boats, which were an experience in themselves.
-It’s like climbing aboard a different time where these boats were used for voyages and expeditions that discovered new lands in the orient.
+The sky was not that clear and quite windy, but the cold weather made the trip more enjoyable.
+We boarded one of the junk boats, which was an experience.
+It’s like climbing aboard a different time when these boats were used for voyages and expeditions that discovered new lands in the orient.

 Cruising Ha Long Bay

-Our guide tells us we’ll be cruising through some of these isles and he tells us about the long history of Ha Long, this stunning bay, and legends the locals have passed on through generations.
-Our tour guides name is Duc (pronounced as Duke) – an efficient guide with an amazing British accent which he learned over the years from British guests he assisted.
+Our guide tells us we’ll be cruising through some of these isles, and he tells us about the long history of Ha Long, this stunning bay, and the legends the locals have passed on through generations.
+Our tour guide’s name is Duc (pronounced as Duke) – an efficient guide with an excellent British accent which he learned over the years from British guests he assisted.

-Ha Long Bay, or “Bay of the Descending Dragon” was named so years ago when the locals feared foreign invaders.
+Ha Long Bay, or “Bay of the Descending Dragon,” was named years ago when the locals feared foreign invaders.
 According to legend, a great dragon wanted to protect Vietnam and placed these towering isles to create a great wall.
-Once the dragon was satisfied that the people are safe, they decided to stay and live on the bay, preserving its beauty.
+Once the dragon was satisfied that the people were safe, they decided to stay and live on the bay, preserving its beauty.

 Exploring Thien Cung Cave